 Connected component labeling is a relatively simple form of computer vision.
 The goal is to identify contiguous regions of pixels and note their outline, size, number or position.

 In the simplest sense, how many blobs are in the image?

 There is plenty of CCL software existing, see below for a list.
 But none of them filled my need for a small, standalone, fast and free library/utility.
 First and foremost, QuickBlobs was made to meet all those goals.

 So how does QuickBlobs stack up?
 It is written in C and is extremely light weight, compiling to less than 5KB as a library or 15KB as an executable.
 The worst case memory use of the algorithm is O(sqrt(n)) and a 10 thousand pixel wide image needs (in theory) 600KB.
 QuickBlob is naturally fairly quick.
-My low end tablet can do a 4k by 4k image in just 0.6 seconds.
-Most of that time is spent decoding the image.
+My low end 1.6GHz laptop can do a 4k by 4k image in just 0.4 seconds.
 Benchmarks suggest that a 640x480 x 30fps video stream with around 100 blobs in each frame could be processed in real time on a single 1GHz ARM core.
 Finally it is licensed LGPL, so you can use it freely in your applications.

 How is it so fast?
 It uses a single pass algorithm based on sorted quadruply linked lists.
 Most other algorithms work one pixel at a time, while QuickBlob operates on run-length-encoded line segments.
 It only holds at most a single RLE-ed row of data in memory at any given moment.
 This particular implementation allocates the maximum amount of memory possible from the start for best cache spatial locality.

 Building the QuickBlob library should need almost nothing.
 It is very close to not even needing a libc.
 To use it as a library, you'll need to define a few stub functions for loading images and logging results.
 Take a look at